sigp/verified-consensus/README.md

 The algorithm description is designed to be consumed by client implementers and researchers, and mirrors the spec by implementing the algorithm in Python.

-We are now in the process of formalising the proofs in Isabelle/HOL:
+We have formalised the following proofs in Isabelle/HOL:

 - [`Word_Lib`](./Word_Lib): Library for machine words.
 - [`algebra`](./algebra): Rely-guarantee algebra and trace model instantantiation, the former gives the semantic meaning to our verification and the latter is simply a instance for consistency checking.